 A local PT is a limited-liability entity fully owned by Indonesian individuals.
-This is the least complicated type of entity to establish in Bali, however, for Australians, it is only possible only if they find a local nominee with whom they sign a nominee agreement.
+This is the least complicated type of entity to establish in Bali, however, for Australians, it is only possible only if they find a special purpose vehicle with whom they sign a special purpose agreement.

 In a nutshell, when starting a company in Bali as an individual, a local company is the best way to go.
 This mainly concerns Australian citizen who wishes to purchase and rent their villas, open restaurants and bars in Ubud or start family-based businesses in Bali.

 There are things you need to pay attention to such as building license and permits, property rights and some other restrictions.

 For Australians to successfully start a company in Bali, knowing the property rights is vital.
 For instance, Australians are not allowed to own any assets in Bali, i.e. land or property, as an individual.

 However, there are some alternatives by considering the right property and land permits for your business.

 Right to Build (Hak Guna Bangunan)

 This permit allows you to build on certain types of land.
 These lands are freehold lands (for Indonesians only) and state-owned lands.
 You can use the land for 80 years, construct your building and run it for 30 years.
 This permit designed entirely for Indonesian nationals and local companies.

 Right to Use (Hak Pakai)

 If an Australian is not able to set up a PT PMA, a KITAS or KITAP holder can use this kind of land in Bali for no more than 25 years.
 Hak Pakai can be extended for a maximum of 80 years.

 Right of Strata Title (Hak Milik Atas Satuan Rumah Susun)